Yugo: Revival

-Criticism and response
+Reception

 Along with other Central and Eastern European vehicles marketed in the West during the 20th century—such as the Škoda—the Yugo was subjected to derision by critics who pointed to its use of old-generation Fiat technology and to alleged issues with build quality and reliability.
 The Yugo was voted as Car Talks worst car of the millennium.
 Similarly, the Yugo GV was listed on Times "The 50 Worst Cars of All Time" list, and the Yugo 45 ranked No. 1 on Complex Magazines "The 50 Worst Cars of the '80s" list.
 Various other critics have added the Yugo to their lists of the worst cars.